 A separate line in the north of the country was essentially a transit route between two parts of Uzbekistan, passing through the city of Khujand.
 A new line entirely within Uzbekistan opened in 2016 effectively bypassing this section, which is however still used for some local traffic.

 Following the independence of Tajikistan, a new line was constructed from the existing line at Bokhtar to serve industrial centres at Danghara, Kulob and Moskovskiy.
 The line was completed in 1999.

-Construction is expected to start in late 2018 on a new 1520mm gauge cross border link with Afghanistan.
+In 2018, a new 1520mm gauge cross border rail link with Afghanistan was approved.
 From the existing branch terminus at Panji Poyon a short link would be constructed across the Panj River to a new station at Shērkhān Bandar.
-It is proposed that the line will eventually be extended within Afghanistan to link up with other railways.
+However, to date there have been no reports of construction being started.
+If completed, the line may eventually be extended within Afghanistan to link up with other railways.

 Photo image by Ibrahim Rustamov from Wikimedia Commons